corpus-io/tokenize.it-smart-contracts/docs/deployment.md

 Currently, there is no need for them to be deployed automatically.
 Instead, deployment can be done with foundry.
 For some background, review the [foundry book's chapter on deployments](https://book.getfoundry.sh/forge/deploying).

-Deploy both contract like this:
+Deploy these contracts like this:

 ```bash
 source .env